OWASP/CheatSheetSeries/cheatsheets/Credential_Stuffing_Prevention_Cheat_Sheet.md

 ### Degredation

 A more aggresive defense against credential stuffing is to implement measures that increase the amount of time the attack takes to complete.
-This may include incrementally increasing the complexity of the Javascript response in the prior step, introducing long wait periods into application code, returning overly large HTML assets or returning randomized error messages.
+This may include incrementally increasing the complexity of the Javascript response in the prior step, introducing long wait periods before responding to requests, returning overly large HTML assets or returning randomized error messages.

 Great care must be taken with this type of defense, but may be required to help mitigate more sophisticated credential stuffing attacks.

 ### Identifying Leaked Passwords

-When a user sets a new password on the application, as well as checking it against a list of known weak passwords, it can also be checked against passwords that have previously been breached.
-The most well known public service for this is [Pwned Passwords](https://haveibeenpwned.com/Passwords).
-You can host a copy of the application yourself, or use the [API](https://haveibeenpwned.com/API/v2#PwnedPasswords).

-In order to protect the value of the source password being searched for, Pwned Passwords implements a [k-Anonymity model](https://en.wikipedia.org/wiki/K-anonymity) that allows a password to be searched for by partial hash.
-This allows the first 5 characters of a SHA-1 password hash to be passed to the API.
+[ASVS v4.0 Password Security Requirements](https://github.com/OWASP/ASVS/blob/master/4.0/en/0x11-V2-Authentication.md#v21-password-security-requirements) provision on verifying new passwords presence in breached password datasets should be implemented.

 ### Notify users about unusual security events